samfader/tilesets-api-cli-ruby/README.md

 The following endpoints **are not yet** available in this CLI:

 - [View the Tilesets API global queue](https://docs.mapbox.com/api/maps/#view-the-tilesets-api-global-queue)

+#### Converting GeoJSON to line-delimited GeoJSON
+You may have [noticed](https://docs.mapbox.com/help/troubleshooting/tileset-sources/#convert-geojson-to-line-delimited-geojson) that the Tilesets API requires **line-delimited GeoJSON** as input.
+Have no fear - this tool can process the conversion for you using [Tippecanoe's tippecanoe-json-tool](https://github.com/mapbox/tippecanoe#tippecanoe-json-tool).
+Make sure you [install Tippecanoe](https://github.com/mapbox/tippecanoe#installation), then run the last option in this tool to convert.

 ### Advanced
 #### Logging